Raghavendra Rajkumar

 His comeback film as a villain, Chillum, was dropped.
-In 2019, when he went to act in a lead role in the movie Ammana Mane (2019), the Prime Minister of Singapore heard about it and watched the movie.
+In 2019, when he went to act in a lead role in the movie Ammana Mane, the Prime Minister of Singapore heard about it and watched the movie.

 Personal life

 His brothers are Shiva Rajkumar and Puneeth Rajkumar.
-His son Vinay Rajkumar is an actor.
+His sons Vinay Rajkumar and Yuva Rajkumar are both actors.

 He was admitted to a Singapore hospital in 2013 due to a stroke.
 He has undergone physiotherapy treatment.
+He had become victim of death hoax which was proven to be false.